lugui1998/Instant-File-Share/README.md

 It is a standalone solution which is focused on simplicity and ease of use and not on security (yet).
 Hence why it uses HTTP instead of HTTPS by default.

+This works by setting up a http server on the local machine and then serving the file on a randomly generated route.
+Forwarding the port is necessary so requests to the generated URL are not blocked by the router.

 ## Requirements